Lyreck/resume_biases-analysis/README.md

 We are currently working on resolving some dependcy version issues between Resume-Matcher and our own programs. *This is a work in progress*.

-This code uses [Resume-Matcher](https://github.com/srbhr/Resume-Matcher) for resume parsing, and [Mistral-small 3](https://ollama.com/library/mistral-small) through [Ollama Python](https://github.com/ollama/ollama-python) for resume generation.
+This code uses [Resume-Matcher](https://github.com/srbhr/Resume-Matcher) for resume parsing, and [Mistral-small 3](https://ollama.com/library/mistral-small) through [Ollama Python](https://github.com/ollama/ollama-python) for resume generation, though the methodology can of course be adapted to different algorithms, using a different LLM.